Last Updated on May 22, 2022 by Mary Pressler

 Fryers 2,390 kWh/year $2,500 $500

-Steam Cookers 1,500 kWh/year $12,000 $1,400-$2,000
+Steam Cookers 1,500 kWh/year $12,000 $1,400 – $2,000

-Solid or Glass Door Reach-in Freezers 900 kWh/year $945 $150-$450
+Solid or Glass Door Reach-in Freezers 900 kWh/year $945 $150 – $450

-Solid or Glass Door Reach-in Refrigerators 400 kWh/year $420 $150-$250
+Solid or Glass Door Reach-in Refrigerators 400 kWh/year $420 $150 – $250

 *NOTE: The incentive amount depends on the product model and manufacturer.

-2) Commercial & Industrial Standard Offer
+2) Commercial Standard Offer Program (CSOP)

 This program offers incentives for a wide range of energy efficiency measures, in new construction and existing buildings.
-However, new constructions must exceed the minimum requirements of energy efficiency standards to be eligible.
-The program classifies facilities into large or small, based on their current consumption and the targeted savings:
+However, new constructions must exceed the requirements of current energy efficiency standards to be eligible.

-The following table summarizes the incentive rates available in 2021:
+The following table summarizes the incentive rates available in 2023:

 Energy Efficiency Measure Incentive per kW Incentive per kWh